vivachu/slate/source/includes/_images.md

 Parameter | Required | Description
 --------- | ------- | -----------
-image | true | The image to pay the fee on. fee| true | The fee to pay in gold coins.
+image | true | The image to pay the fee on. fee| true | The fee to pay in gold or silver coins. feeType| true | Whether to pay in gold or silver coins.

 <aside class="success">
-Returns the EntryFee object and the user's goldBalance after the fee has been deducted.
+Returns the EntryFee object and the user's gold and silver balance after the fee has been deducted.
 </aside>